 Native American Direct Loan

+- 3.75% interest rate.
 Interest rates are subject to change due to market fluctuations.
 VA evaluates these market trends and determines if interest rate reductions or increases are warranted.

 - Re-usable benefit

-- The tribal government must have signed a Memorandum of Understanding (MOU) with the Secretary of Veterans Affairs.
-The MOU spells out the conditions under which the program will operate on its trust lands (see a sample MOU here)
+To obtain a NADL, the law requires that the tribal government must have signed a Memorandum of Understanding (MOU) with the Secretary of Veterans Affairs.
+The MOU spells out the conditions under which the program will operate on its trust lands.
+See a sample MOU at this link

 - Veteran receiving VA compensation for a service-connected disability, OR